dmachard/go-dnscollector/README.md

 You will find below some examples of configuration to manage your DNS logs.

-- Capture DNS traffic with incoming DNSTap streams
+- Capture DNS traffic from incoming DNSTap streams
     - [x] [Read from UNIX DNSTap socket and forward it to TLS stream](example-config/use-case-5.yml)
     - [x] [Transform DNSTap as input to JSON format as output](example-config/use-case-3.yml)
     - [x] [Relays DNSTap stream to multiple remote destination without decoding](example-config/use-case-12.yml)
     - [x] [Aggregate several DNSTap stream and forward it to the same file](example-config/use-case-7.yml)

-- Capture DNS traffic with PowerDNS
+- Capture DNS traffic from PowerDNS products
     - [x] [Capture multiple PowerDNS streams](example-config/use-case-8.yml)

 - Observe your DNS traffic from logs